fisher-alice/johnny-five-wiki/Motor.md

 </table>

 1. Beware of shared voltage, the shield may be able to handle higher voltages than your Arduino.
-1. Configurable indicates that the pins can be reconfigured so that you can stack multiple shields of this type or other shields that use the same pins.
+1. Indicates that the pins can be reconfigured so that you can stack multiple shields of this type or other shields that use the same pins.